The Iceman Returneth

-The Iceman Returneth is a humorous adventure written by Sam Shirley for the dystopian science fiction role-playing game Paranoia.
+The Iceman Returneth is a humorous adventure written by Sam Shirley, for the dystopian science fiction role-playing game Paranoia.

 Plot summary

-The Troubleshooters (player characters) are tasked with taking a bag full of Communist propaganda to the trash.
-While on their way, they hear a loud explosion.
+The Troubleshooters (player characters) are tasked with taking a bag full of "Communist propaganda" to the trash, and on their way, they hear a loud explosion.
 Upon investigating, they discover a cryogenic box from which emerges one of the Complex's original programmers, Clem.
 The Troubleshooters are immediately arrested and charged with causing the explosion and being in possession of Communist propaganda.
-They are sentenced to be executed live on the Alpha Team Show.
+They are sentenced to be executed live on the "Alpha Team Show".
 They are rescued by Clem, and accompany him to Des Moines to gather the resources needed to reboot the Computer.
 When the Troubleshooters follow Clem's instructions, The Computer crashes permanently.

 This programming error was called "The MegaWhoops" in later Paranoia adventures.
 Subsequent adventures took place in the era known as "PostMegaWhoops."

 Publication history

 The Iceman Returneth was written by Sam Shirley, with a cover by Bret Blevins, and illustrations by Valerie Valusek, and was first published by West End Games in 1989 as a 40-page book.

 In 2010, a sequel to this adventure by Allen Varney, The Iceman Returneth Again, appeared in the three-adventure anthology None of This is My Fault published by Mongoose Publishing for their reboot of the Paranoia franchise.
 In the introduction, Varney calls the "MegaWhoops" plotline of the original adventure "massively controversial", saying that it "heralded the impending wipe-out of Paranoia’s viability as a continuing game line."